 As businesses implement digitization within their organization, virtually every role will require some form of digital skills.
 Even non-technical positions will necessitate basic tech know-how.
 This leads to an insufficient breadth of digital skills required for successful transformation.

 The digital skills gap is exacerbated by the scarcity of specialists in core competencies required for the shift.
-Expertise in analytics, cloud, cybersecurity, enterprise architecture, digital experience, and other areas are vital to digital transformation.
+Expertise in analytics, cloud, cybersecurity, enterprise architecture, digital experience, and other areas is vital to digital transformation.
 Unfortunately, finding the right people in a limited talent pool can be daunting and even expensive.

 6. Shortage of technological resources